andrewtoth/http-serde-ext/README.md

 This library is intended to be used with `serde`'s `derive` feature.
 Fields should use the appropriate `#[serde(with = "...")]` annotation for that type.
-Full examples are provided in each module section of these docs.
+Full examples are provided in each module section of the [docs](https://docs.rs/http-serde-ext/0.1.0/http_serde_ext).

 ```rust
 use std::collections::*;